jonnymind/SIRPAS/Books/London_Mysteries.md

 Casting a spell, and moving to the next location in the tree of life always takes a combat turn.
 It’s not possible to speed up the casting (or slow it down), except with magical means.
-This means that this art doesn’t get more manoeuvres as it increases level, and there aren’t advantages giving more than one manoeuvre per turn.
+This means that this art doesn’t get more maneuvers as it increases level, and there aren’t advantages giving more than one maneuver per turn.

 If the caster is attacked, it must perform a focus check in order to avoid breaking the concentration.
 If the check fails, the caster needs to start from